new-guy/screeps-os/README.md

     - Deleting the ColonyManager should delete the BootstrapSpawner, but deleting the BootstrapSpawner should not delete the process for the bootstrapper creep.
 BootstrapSpawner is a child of ColonyManager, but the bootstrapper creep can exist on its own, so it should not be a child process

 - Name-based spawning logic - use a Colony level spawnCreep function.
+- Bootstrapper creep needs to find a source with energy and an open spot, harvest, then build.
+If there isn't one in this room, travel to an adjacent room

+### CPU Tracking
+- Keep track of CPU usage for each process type

+### Building Creation

+- Put the building creation logic from the old AI in here.
+- One process per room

+### Useful bootstrappers

+- They need to build
+- They need to refill spawn and extensions
+- They need to use multiple rooms for mining.
+Colony object needs to give them sources that don't have fully blocked positions, and sources from outside of room.
+This needs that the colony object needs to automatically send scouts outside of the room

+### Tidy UP

+- Need a higher level function for flag parsing, or turn flag parsers into their own object
+- Break the construction flag generator into its own process
 - Able to have processes sleep
+    - Set game time to sleep till.
+Do not add to list of processes to run until we have passed that time
 - Able to sleep the BootstrapSpawner prcess when there are no available spawners in the Colony.
-- Bootstrapper creep needs to find a source with energy and an open spot, harvest, then build.
-If there isn't one in this room, travel to an adjacent room
+- Use sleep to force building regeneration every once in a while

+## Things we need

+- Colonies need to return sources as being available only if there's an open spot next to them
+- Need a generic way of creating states, transitions, etc
+- Probably need to set process default priority by some sort of dictionary rather than depending on the process to be honest - this will allow us to update priorities without recreating the process tree.

 ### CPU Conservation & Resource handling